patricksavalle/devops-project-template/content/optimization-method.md

 1. Define
 2. Measure
 3. Analyse
-4. Improve
+4. Improve or design
 5. Control or verify

 The Characteristics of Six Sigma are as follows:

-- **Statistical Quality Control.** Six Sigma is derived from the Greek Letter ? which denote Standard Deviation in statistics.
+- **Statistical Quality Control.** Six Sigma is derived from the Greek Letter Sigma which denote Standard Deviation in statistics.
 Standard Deviation is used for measuring the quality of output.

 - **Methodical Approach.** The Six Sigma is a systematic approach of application in DMAIC and DMADV which can be used to improve the quality of production.
 DMAIC means for Design-Measure- Analyze-Improve-Control.
 While DMADV stands for Design-Measure-Analyze-Design-Verify.